 - Log in to the command line on the GroundWork server and become root.

-- Change to the backup directory, named for the prior patch level, e.g.:
+- Change to the /usr/local/groundwork directory, where you will see the directory named for the prior patch level, e.g. if rolling back to 4114:

 - Execute the rollback script:

-The symptom this is necessary comes to you as failure to do backups and a similar error when you try to do a build instance:
+The symptom that this is necessary is evident as failure to do backups and a similar error when you try to do a build instance:

 So to fix in place, as root, and with the knowledge of the postgres user password at hand, type these two lines